This parameter group controls how you emit particles from Text/Mask layers when Text/Mask is the selected Emitter Type.

 The next section will only activate when Edges is selected from the Emit From parameter above.

-Stroke Edges Sequentially: Toggles whether the Path Start and Path End controls below affect all referenced paths/letters at the same time, or in sequence starting with the first path/letter through the last.
+Stroke Edges Sequentially: When Edges are selected from the Emit From parameter above, this toggles whether the Path Start and Path End controls below affect all referenced paths/letters at the same time, or in sequence starting with the first path/letter through the last.

 Stroke Edges Sequentially enabled